ibm-cloud-docs/containers/cs_storage_portworx.md

    2. Find the credentials that you want to use, and from the **Actions** column in the service credentials table, click **View credentials**.
    3. Find the `grp.authentication` section of your service credentials and note the **`username`** and **`password`**.

-      Example output for user name and password:
+      Example output for username and password:
       ```
       "grpc": {
       "authentication": {